TEAM > Dr. Dayspring Goforth

 POST-DOCTORAL FELLOW

 Although it doesn’t always feel like it, change is possible.
-It may not be the kind of change we imagined, and the path may be slower or more winding than we hoped.
-Change can be frustrating and elusive, but it happens as we discover new freedoms—the freedom to choose differently than we’ve chosen before.
+It may not be the kind of change we imagined, but as we discover new freedoms—we can choose differently than we’ve chosen before.

-In therapy, I work collaboratively with you to cultivate curiosity and patience for the slow, tender work of change.
-Flourishing isn’t the absence of pain, but the freedom to choose how we live in the midst of it.
-In our work together, we cultivate that freedom by listening to the parts of you that have helped you survive—even if they came at a cost—and create space for the parts of you that long for something different.
+In therapy, I work collaboratively with you to cultivate curiosity and patience for the process of change.
+Flourishing isn’t the absence of pain, but the freedom to choose how we live with our pain.
+In our work together, we will cultivate that freedom by listening to the parts of you that have helped you survive—even if they came at a cost—and create space for the parts of you that long for something different.

 I believe healing happens in the context of a relationship that offers new experiences and space to try on different ways of being.
 Grounded in relational psychoanalytic theory and enriched by practices from emotion focused and acceptance and commitment-based therapies, my approach invites a deep exploration of how past and present relationships shape your emotional world.
-We’ll work together to understand your stuck points, reconnect with your emotions, and chart a path toward a more meaningful life.
+We’ll work together to understand your stuck points, develop new coping skills, and chart a path toward a life filled with more meaning for you.

 I received my PhD in Clinical Psychology from Biola University and completed my pre-doctoral internship at the Minneapolis VA.
 I have provided clinical care in a university counseling center, intensive outpatient program, and veterans’ health settings.
 I have received focused training and supervision in relational psychoanalytic therapy and in working with a veteran population.